-If you used drugs at some time in your life, it might feel hard to tell others, especially your kids, not to do drugs.
+If you misused drugs at some time in your life, it might feel hard to tell your kids not to misuse drugs.
 Everyone handles this problem differently.

 If you choose to tell your kids about your past: